mjwybrow/adaptagrams/README.md

  *  [Gaphas][gaphor], an open source Python-based diagramming widget for GTK+, and
  *  [BRL-CAD][brlcad], a powerful cross-platform open source solid modeling system that includes interactive geometry editing, high-performance ray-tracing for rendering and geometric analysis, image and signal-processing tools, a system performance analysis benchmark suite, libraries for robust geometric representation, with more than 20 years of active development.

 Building
 --------

 The library code is all contained in the `cola` directory of the repository.

-We use GNU `automake` to build.
-We've tried to make the contents of the repository as platform agnostic as possible, so you'll need to call `aclocal`, `autoconf`, and `automake` before `configure`.

 The only dependency is [Cairo][cairo] if debugging SVG output is to be included in several example test cases.
 The libraries themselves have no dependencies.

+Both `cmake` and GNU `automake` can be used to build.
+We've tried to make the contents of the repository as platform-agnostic as possible.

+### CMake

+Use common `cmake`, `make` and `make install`.
+Default options have values to build library as in release mode.
+Tests, debug logs and more can be enabled with apropriate options, see `CMakeLists.txt` of the library you want to build.

+### GNU automake

+You'll need to call `aclocal`,
+`autoconf`, and `automake` before `configure`.

 Run `./autogen.sh` to compile from scratch.